2026 SYSCO Racing Schedule

 For a complete list of local races, please visit sailpdx.org or the OCSA Racebook

-SYSCO Crew Overboard Challenge: May 10, 2025 - Register Here
+SYSCO Crew Overboard Race: May 2, 2026 Register Here

 Looking to crew or need crew?
 Check out the crew list on sailpdx.org!